Complications of Mesothelioma

 Complications related to mental health are as important as those that affect physical health.
 Depression and anxiety can lower a patient’s quality of life.

 Additionally, patients may suffer social consequences.
 While living with mesothelioma, it is easy to feel isolated.
-Because mesothelioma is such a rare disease, it can feel lonely, not knowing others experiencing the same devastating illness.[9]
+Because mesothelioma is such a rare disease, it can feel lonely.[10]

 The effects of mesothelioma go well beyond the immediate symptoms.
 Tumors can cause serious complications, as can treatments used to reduce or eliminate them.
 In addition to physical complications, mesothelioma takes a mental and emotional toll.
 Patients with mesothelioma need medical teams willing to address the treatment of the cancer and potential physical, mental, and emotional complications.